superblk/terve/README.md

 ## Development

 You need rustup and cargo.
 See <https://rustup.rs/>.
-To run tests, run `cargo test`.
+To run all tests, run `cargo test`.

 To build the binary, run `cargo build --release`.
 Binary is then found in `target/release/terve`.

 ## TODOs

-- Security: implement GPG verify (terraform)
-- CI: GitHub workflow release (matrix: linux + darwin)
+- CI: Release workflow (matrix: linux + darwin)
 - OS: Windows support?